knobs-dials/duppy/README.md

 Duplicate file detector.

-Incrementally checks blocks of content, which is pretty fast when you have largeish mostly-unique files, because the larger the (unique) files, the more reading you avoid.
+Incrementally checks blocks of content, motivated by the observation that duplicate detection is largely IO-bound, and that unique files are usually unique in the first few dozen KB.

-Motivated by the observation that duplicate detection is largely IO-bound, and that unique files are usually unique in the first few dozen KB.
+If you have a lot of large mostly-unique files, this avoids a lot of reading.

-When there _are_ large duplicates it'll spend most of the time a while verifying, and clobber your page cache in the process, so you can make it assume equality after some amount of identical bytes.
+However, when there _are_ a lot of large duplicates, it will most of its time verifying them, and do more seeks than a simpler file-hashing solution would, and still clobber your page cache.

-If you want a fast estimate of possible space savings, both make that assumption, and make it ignore the bulk of small files.
+...so if you want a faster (but more approximate) estimate of possible space savings, you can make it assume two files are idential after a given amount of identical bytes.

-For example,
+You can also make it ignore small files (would often mean relatively much IO for relatively little savings).

 ```
-    # duppy -v -a 32M -s 500K /dosgames
+    # duppy -s 500K -a 32M /dosgames
     NOTE: Assuming files are identical after 32MB

     Creating list of files to check...